-Additionally, the district has two for to change Name/Gender Marker of Minor.
-Request for Preferred Name Gender Marker of Minor should be completed when a parent(s) or legal guardian(s) wishes the child to be known by a name different from the name on the birth verification, but whom there has been no legal change of name.
+Additionally, the district has two forms to change Name/Gender Marker of Minor.
+Request for Name Gender Marker of Minor should be completed when a parent(s) or legal guardian(s) wishes the child to be known by a name different from the name on the birth verification, but whom there has been no legal change of name.

 The Legal Change of Name/Gender Marker of Minor should be completed when custodial parent(s) or legal guardian(s) have orders or approval for a legal name/gender marker change by a judgment of a California court of competent jurisdiction, and a copy of the order or judgment is provided.

-The Request for Preferred Name and/or Gender Marker change form should be completed when custodial parent(s) or legal guardian(s) wishes the child to be known by a name or gender marker different from that on the birth verification, but for whom there has been no legal change of name/gender marker.
+The Request for Name and/or Gender Marker change form should be completed when custodial parent(s) or legal guardian(s) wishes the child to be known by a name or gender marker different from that on the birth verification, but for whom there has been no legal change of name/gender marker.

 PAUSD has also engaged in significant efforts to promote awareness and capacity of administrators and staff.
 Partnerships with Outlet and Gender Spectrum have been successful in supporting teacher training.
 For example, all new teachers are trained by Outlet on LGBTQQ related matters.